Skip to main content

 • Non-prescription remedies have generally shown no or minimal benefit.

-pdfAMS Nonhormonal Treatments for Menopausal Symptoms459.41 KB
+pdfAMS Nonhormonal Treatments for Menopausal Symptoms251.06 KB

-Many women request non-hormonal treatments for menopausal symptoms.
+Many women seek non-hormonal treatments for menopausal symptoms.
 This information sheet addresses the evidence concerning safety and efficacy of currently available non-hormonal treatments for menopausal symptoms.
-These treatments are largely prescribed “off-label” Off-label means use outside the specific purpose for which the drug was approved by Australia’s medicines regulator, the Therapeutic Goods Administration.
-Doctors prescribing off-label have a responsibility to be well-informed about the product and base its use on scientific evidence.
-Most non-hormonal treatments only treat hot flushes and night sweats.
-There are also non-hormonal treatments for vaginal dryness.
-(Please refer to AMS information sheets Vulvovaginal symptoms after menopause Vaginal health after breast cancer: A guide for patients).
+These treatments are largely prescribed “off-label”.
+Off-label means use outside the specific purpose for which the drug was approved by Australia’s medicines regulator, the Therapeutic Goods Administration.
+Doctors prescribing off-label have a responsibility to be well-informed about the product and to base its use on scientific evidence.

 Hot Flushes and Night Sweats (Vasomotor Symptoms)